nnamtug/aws-sam-example-fargate/README.md

-## AWS SAM Example Fargate
+# AWS SAM Example on AWS Fargate

-This project demonstrates deploying and managing ECS Fargate tasks using AWS SAM, with automated build, deployment, and teardown scripts.
+Deploy a serverless containerized application to AWS Fargate using the AWS Serverless Application Model (SAM).

 **Note:** Fargate tasks are defined as Docker images.
 You build and push these images to Amazon ECR, and then ECS Fargate runs them as containers.